garg-aayush/garg-aayush.github.io/_posts/2024-07-09-compare-models-structured-data.md

 2. For queries involving multiple attributes or conditions, the model sometimes misses or misinterprets parts of the input.
 3. The models struggles with capturing subtle distinctions in opinions and inferring information that is implied but not explicitly stated in the text.
 For example, models struggled to differentiate between `inform`, `give_opinion` and `suggest`.

-_**Based on a quick eyeballing of the generated responses:**_

-1. All models consistently capture straightforward attributes such as player perspective and multiplayer status.
-2. Models sometimes miss or misinterpret parts of the input for queries involving multiple attributes or conditions.
-3. The models struggle with capturing subtle distinctions in opinions and inferring information that is implied but not explicitly stated.
-For example, differentiating between 'inform', 'give_opinion', and 'suggest' functions is challenging.

 ### Conclusions

 This comparison provides valuable insights into the capabilities of various LLMs in functional representation extraction.
 As expected, the proprietary large models like `Claude Sonnet-3.5` and `GPT-4o` perform best out of the box, with `Claude Sonnet-3.5` being the best.

 One can argue that these results may not fully represent the models' maximum capabilities.
 Different model-specific prompt engineering approaches or dynamic few-shot examples could potentially improve performance further.
-However, my aim is just to assess how well a model perform without fancy RAG/function calling/complecated prompt engineering approaches.
+However, my aim is just to assess how well a model perform without fancy RAG/function calling/complicated prompt engineering approaches.

 ### Next steps....

 - I plan to fine-tune the base `Llama-3-8B` model on the ViGGO dataset to assess whether a fine-tuned smaller model can compete with or surpass the performance of `Claude Sonnet-3.5` and `GPT-4o`.

-- At the sime time, investigate the trade offs like inference speed, accuracy, and latency associated with fine-tuned smaller models and propreitory models api calls.
+- At the same time, investigate the trade offs like inference speed, accuracy, and latency associated with fine-tuned smaller models and propreitory models api calls.

 ---
 Thanks for reading!
 If you have any questions or feedback, please let me know on [Twitter](https://twitter.com/Aayush_ander) or [LinkedIn](https://www.linkedin.com/in/aayush-garg-8b26a734/).